ItinerisLtd/itineris-prevent-wp-user-enumeration/README.md

 ### This isn't on wp.org.
 Where can I give a ⭐️⭐️⭐️⭐️⭐️ review?

 Thanks!
 Glad you like it.
-It's important to make my boss know somebody is using this project.
+It's important to let my boss know somebody is using this project.
 Instead of giving reviews on wp.org, consider:

 - tweet something good with mentioning [@itineris_ltd](https://twitter.com/itineris_ltd)
 - star this Github repo